-SECTION 7 During the Catastrophic Coverage Stage, your plan pays most of the cost for your drugs
+SECTION 7 During the Catastrophic Coverage Stage, the plan pays the full cost for your covered Part D drugs

 You enter the Catastrophic Coverage Stage when you have reached your out-of-pocket limit for the year.
 Once you are in the Catastrophic Coverage Stage, you will stay in this coverage stage until the end of the year.